Ontario’s Blue Box regulations are going from bad to worse

 • Circular Materials is now responsible for all information, signs, and details.

-• The Blue Box regulation says producers are responsible for ALL packaging.
-Until now, most cities had a more limited list based on what they could feasibly recycle in a cost-effective way.
+• The Blue Box regulation makes producers responsible for ALL packaging.
+Until now, most cities were limited based on what they could feasibly recycle in a cost-effective way

 If you live in an apartment or condo that doesn’t have City collection before January 1st 2026: